Toggle Menu

 Mechanic: And this isn’t my beard’s natural color, yet here we are.
 C’mon, let’s get you road ready.

-Attendant: It’s Attendant, and yeah, you are.
+Attendant: It’s Attendant, and yeah, you- you are.
 Sorry, friend.

 Lawrence: Well, ain’t that just a kick in the pants.
 One more question.
 This place at the end of the road.
 What’s it like?
 Is it nice?